25. Reports

 Most configuration issues clear up by refreshing the affected reports, adding at least one recipient, and adding at least one report to the list.

-The editor opens when you click New List, Edit on a row’s
+The editor opens when you click New List or Edit on a row’s

 The Active toggle at the top marks the list enabled or disabled.